 Or, get advice to start a bike share here.

-Save money at your local co-op: The stories of cooperatives in this issue focus on models that are transforming local economies in significant ways.
+The stories of cooperatives here focus on models that are transforming local economies in significant ways.
 But co-ops can transform the contents of your pocketbook, too, by helping you save money on green necessities.

 Many food co-ops offer a program where members can volunteer a couple hours a week in exchange for a discount on organic food and body care items.
-At Portland’s People’s Food Co-op, for example, member-owners can opt to work in the store in exchange for an up-to 15 percent discount on their purchases.
+At People’s Food Co-op in Portland, Oregon, for example, member-owners can opt to work in the store in exchange for an up-to 15 percent discount on their purchases.
 Since the co-op’s mission is to provide good food to its members at the lowest cost, its prices are already lower than what consumers would see in the organic section of a chain grocery store.

 Buying clubs enjoy wholesale prices (35 to 50 percent off) when shopping by paper catalog or online, and they save shipping costs and reduce related climate emissions, too.

 Updated October 2016.
 Originally published in Issue September/October 2012